RasulXaydarov/foods-movies-places/README.md

-Visit the live preview https://rasulxaydarov.github.io/foods-movies-places/
+Visit the live preview at https://rasulxaydarov.github.io/foods-movies-places/